Bridging Performance Gaps for ECG Foundation Models: A Post-Training Strategy: Abstract

 \section{Abstract}

 ECG foundation models are increasingly popular due to their adaptability across various tasks.
 However, their clinical applicability is often limited by performance gaps compared to task-specific models, even after pre-training on large ECG datasets and fine-tuning on target data.
 This limitation is likely due to the lack of an effective post-training strategy.
-In this paper, we propose a simple yet effective post-training approach to enhance ECGFounder, a state-of-the-art ECG foundation model pre-trained on over 7 million ECG recordings.
-Experiments on the PTB-XL benchmark show that our approach improves the baseline fine-tuning strategy by 1.2\%–3.3\% in macro AUROC and 5.3\%–20.9\% in macro AUPRC.
-Additionally, our method outperforms several recent state-of-the-art approaches, including task-specific and advanced architectures.
-Further evaluation reveals that our method is more stable and sample-efficient compared to the baseline, achieving a 9.1\% improvement in macro AUROC and a 34.9\% improvement in macro AUPRC using just 10\% of the training data.
-Ablation studies identify key components, such as stochastic depth and preview linear probing, that contribute to the enhanced performance.
+In this paper, we propose a simple yet effective post-training approach to enhance ECG foundation models.
+We evaluate it on a publicly available Transformer-based foundation model.
+Experiments across multiple ECG tasks show that our method consistently outperforms baseline fine-tuning.
+On the PTB-XL benchmarks, it improves macro AUROC by 0.7\%-8.9\% and macro AUPRC by 23.3\%-77.9\%, also outperforming several recent state-of-the-art approaches, including task-specific and advanced architectures.
+Further analyses demonstrate improved training dynamics and data efficiency, with only 30\% of the training data outperforming the baseline trained on the full dataset.
+Ablation studies highlight the importance of stochastic depth and preview linear probing.
 These findings underscore the potential of post-training strategies to improve ECG foundation models, and we hope this work will contribute to the continued development of foundation models in the ECG domain.